Drupal Tutorial Explained for Beginners

 The following tutorial will show you how to install Drupal manually via hPanel.

 - Access the File Manager from the Files section of hPanel.
-Upload and extract the .zip file in the public_html directory.
-You can also do this step via an FTP client like FileZilla.
+Upload and extract all the files from the ZIP file directly to the public_html directory.
+You can also do this step via an FTP client such as FileZilla.

 - Navigate back to the hPanel dashboard, then go to MySQL Databases under the Databases section.
 Create a new database for your Drupal site.
 Take note of the database name and username as you’ll need them later.

-- Access the URL http://yourwebsite.com/core/install.php on your browser to run the Drupal installer.
-Choose a language and click on the Save and continue button.
+- Access the URL http://yourwebsite.com/core/install.php on your web browser to run the Drupal installer.
+Choose your language and click on the Save and continue button.

 - Pick an installation profile and click Save and continue.
 If you’re new to Drupal, we recommend continuing with Standard.
 The Minimal installation profile is best for advanced users as it offers more freedom in terms of customization.